-- You are allowed to discuss Bi/tri-weekly problem sets.
-However, each of you must write your OWN versions of program code and hand in your OWN versions of the answers. - You are not allowed to work together with others on the final project and the bonus opportunity; you are not allowed to get any help (including but not limited to program code) from others on the final project and the bonus opportunity.
+You are allowed to discuss \Bi/tri-weekly problem sets\.
+However, each of you must write your OWN versions of program code and hand in your OWN versions of the answers.

+• You are not allowed to work together with others on the final project and the bonus opportunity; you are not allowed to get any help (including but not limited to program code) from others (except the ECON178 WI22 instructor, teaching assistants and reader) on the final project and the bonus opportunity.